euratom-software/calcam/docs/source/intro_install_setup.rst

 Calcam works with Python 3.5 or newer on Windows, Linux or OSX.
 You can download Python installers for Windows or OSX from `Python.org <https://www.python.org/downloads/>`_ , or get it from your favourite software repository on Linux.

-As of June 2022, suitable versions of VTK (one of Calcam's major dependencies) are not available from the Python Package Index for Python >3.9, so it currently it is much easier to install Calcam in Python 3.5 - 3.9 than anything newer (for newer versions you will have to build and install VTK and its Python bindings yourself, which can be quite involved).
+As of November 2022, suitable versions of VTK (one of Calcam's major dependencies) are not available from the Python Package Index for Python >3.10, so it currently it is much easier to install Calcam in Python 3.5 - 3.10 than anything newer (for newer versions you will have to build and install VTK and its Python bindings yourself, which can be quite involved).

 The calcam setup script requires the ``pip`` and ``setuptools`` packages to do the installation, and will tell you if either of these are missing (on most configurations they should be installed as standard).
 Documentation for how to get pip can be found `here <https://pip.pypa.io/en/stable/installing/>`_, and you can then use ``pip`` to install ``setuptools``.